YuzukiTsuru/libefex/README.md

-# libfex
+# libefex

-libfex is a cross-platform library for interacting with Allwinner chips in FEL mode.
+libefex is a cross-platform library for interacting with Allwinner chips in FEL mode.
 FEL is a low-level subroutine contained in the BootROM on Allwinner devices.
 It is used for initial programming and recovery of devices using USB.

 ## Features